fin-cli/handbook/commands/embed/cache/trigger.md

-# wp embed cache trigger
+# fin embed cache trigger

 Triggers the caching of all oEmbed results for a given post.